rackerlabs/design-system/_component_design/option-tiles.md

 A single-select interaction is analogous to radios where the user can only select one option tile at a time.

-In the default state, the user can click any of the option tiles.
-You can construct option tiles so that one of the options is selected by default.
-The user can then make another selection, if necessary.
-When the user selects an option, the previously selected option tile becomes deselected and all remaining tiles change to the subdued state.
+When a user selects an option, the previously selected option tile becomes deselected and all remaining tiles change to the subdued state.
 The subdued state reinforces that only one option tile can be selected.

 All unselected option tiles change to the hover state as the user scrolls over the option tile.